The Descendants of William Graham Sr. and Sarah Jacobs

 Welcome to the Graham Family website

-We are the proud descendants of William Graham Sr. (1790) and Sarah Jacobs-Graham (1794) of Bladen County, North Carolina.
+We are the proud descendants of William Graham Sr. born in 1790 and Sarah Jacobs born in 1794 of Bladen County, North Carolina.
 William and Sarah were both born in North Carolina and were free persons of color prior to the Emancipation Proclamation signed in 1863 by United States President Abraham Lincoln.

 William and Sarah first appear together in the United States Federal Census in Bladen County, North Carolina in 1840 with a household of seven.
-They were living near their oldest son, John Graham b.
-1810 with a household of six.
+They lived near their oldest son, John Graham b.
+1810 with a household of six and their oldest daughter Elizabeth Graham b.
+1819 and her husband Henry Bowen with a household of three.
 In the United States Federal Census of 1850, William and Sarah appear in the household with two of their sons and a grandson and were racially classified as Mulatto, a title given to Indians, mixed-blood Blacks, mixed-blood Whites, and mixed-blood Indians by the United States Government.

 William and Sarah had at least eight known children and our research indicates that there may have been more!
-Their children names were John Graham (born 1810), James Graham (1814-1884), Elizabeth Graham-Bowen-Freeman (1819-1911), Joseph Graham (born 1827), Margaret "Peggy" Graham-Baldwin (born 1827), Henry Graham (born 1830), Martha G. Graham (born 1835), and William “Jack” Graham Jr. (born 1836).
-William Graham Sr. last appeared on the United States Federal Census in 1850 living in Bladen County, North Carolina and is believed to be buried between the Buckhead and the Youngstown Communities.
-His wife, Sarah last appeared in the United States Federal Census in 1860 at the age of 73 being cared for by her daughter Elizabeth.
+Their children names were John Graham b.
+1810, James Graham (1814-1884), Elizabeth Graham-Bowen-Freeman (1819-1911), Joseph Graham b.
+1827, Margaret "Peggy" Graham-Baldwin b.
+1827, Henry Graham b.
+1830, Martha G. Graham b.
+1835, and William “Jack” Graham Jr. b.
+1836.
+William Graham Sr. last appeared on the 1850 United States Federal Census living in Bladen County, North Carolina and is believed to be buried between the Buckhead and the Youngstown Communities.
+His wife, Sarah last appeared in the 1860 United States Federal Census at the age of 73 being cared for by her daughter Elizabeth.
 It is believed that Sarah is buried near her husband William.

 Thank you for visiting our site.
 This information has been gathered and compiled with passion and love for our family and in search of truth.
 We welcome comments and further information to continue to validate our family's rich and valuable heritage.